Z-Files # 9: It's Never Too Late to Say Sorry at Art Rotterdam

 Artist Marieke van der Lippe made the documentary It's Never Too Late to Say Sorry, about the artwork and the announcer, commissioned by Sculpture International Rotterdam (SIR), the organization responsible for the international art and public space program, among others on the Coolsingel.

 Program Z-Files #9

 The documentary and book by Wim Konings are shown in the Van Nelle factory as part of Art Rotterdam.
 The film is shown in the citizenM Hotel Lounge as part of the lecture program Reflections during ART Rotterdam.

-This afternoon is presented by Noor Mertens, curator of Modern & contemporary art and City collection of Museum Boijmans Van Beuningen.
-The afternoon consists of a screening of the documentary, interviews with filmmaker Marieke van der Lippe, book designer Simon Davies and (via Skype) the makers of the artwork - Elmgreen & Dragset.
-Finally, Wim Konings reads two reports from the book 366 Sorry reports.
+This afternoon will be presented by Noor Mertens, curator of Modern & Contemporary Art and City Collection of Museum Boijmans Van Beuningen.
+The afternoon consists of a screening of the documentary, conversations with filmmaker Marieke van der Lippe, book designer Simon Davies and (via Skype) the creators of the artwork - Elmgreen & Dragset.
+Finally, Wim Konings reads two reports from the book 366 Sorry Reports.

 The film It's Never Too Late to Say Sorry and the book 366 Sorry reports were commissioned by Sculpture International Rotterdam, with support from the municipality of Rotterdam.
 SIR manages and develops the international image collection that is located on the urban outlines of the city and is a program of the Center for Visual Arts Rotterdam.